-I have never met a person who does not like corn salad recipes; or corn in any kind of recipes or plain.
+Do you know how to make corn salad recipes?
+I have never met a person who does not like corn in any kind of recipes or plain.
 This is one of the favorite vegetable in the United States and around the world.
 When I was young, Mom would heat a large stock pot of boiling water.
 Dad would go out to the garden and pick several dozen ears of fresh corn.
 After removing the husk, Mom would throw all the ears in the pot for a few minutes.
 Of course, with our big family, the corn didn’t last long.
 It was so delicious with fresh butter, salt and pepper.

 Sweet corn, as the name suggest, has a high sugar content.
 This should be considered when eating if you have a health problem like diabetes.
-People who like corn cannot seem to eat only one ear.
-But this natural sweetness is why it is so good in corn salad recipes.
+People who like corn cannot seem to eat only one ear, but this natural sweetness is why we learn how to make corn salad recipes and others.
 When our garden corn became ready in abundance Mom and Dad would cut the corn off the cobs.
 It was either canned or prepared for the freezer.
 All year we had plenty to make delicious corn salad recipes and other recipes.
 This had to be done when not many of the family was around.
 When my siblings were at home, the corn disappeared before Mom and Dad could preserve it.

 I have known of people who will only eat shoepeg corn; they insist this corn is so delicious that they refuse to eat any other type of corn.
 This white corn has a very mild sweet taste with small white kernels.
 It is very popular in Florida and other Southeastern states to use in corn salad recipes because of its special flavor.
 Although it is not available in many parts of this country and in the world, it sometimes can be found in cans.

 Drain well corn and pimentos.
 In a large bowl combine the corn, pimentos, tomato and green onions.
 Add mayonnaise and blend well.
 Season to taste with salt and pepper.